 Of course, you can’t actually see an imaginary centerline, but that’s where it will first touch U.S. soil, just off the southern edge of Fishing Rock.
 Plus, your elevated vantage point might give you a really good glimpse of the Moon’s shadow as it races toward you across the ocean in the moments before totality.
 It’s unclear how early you’ll need to arrive in order to secure a spot on that narrow rock.
 If you arrive too early, when it’s still dark, you’ll be risking life and limb on the cliffs.
 The other risk is that morning clouds or fog along the Oregon coast might spoil the event for observers.
 But if you manage to safely find a spot and the weather cooperates, Fishing Rock definitely qualifies as a unique place to view the National Eclipse.

-The eclipse will begin at Fishing Rock at 9:04am PT with totality starting at 10:15am PT and lasting for one minute and 59 seconds.
+The eclipse will begin at Fishing Rock at approximately 9:04am PT with totality starting at about 10:15am PT and lasting for around one minute and 59 seconds.

 2. Volcanoes EclipseFest — Keizer, Oregon.
 All around the U.S., minor league baseball teams are known for their goofy promotions and silly gimmicks.
 Even some of the team names are absurd: the El Paso Chihuahuas, the Lansing Lugnuts, the Montgomery Biscuits.
 But the Salem-Keizer Volcanoes have come up with one of the zaniest (and best!) minor league baseball promotions of all time.